KeithRoyKennedy/d10-studyguidextended/README.md

 # Drupal Certification Study Guide

-Notes based on the [Acquia Certified Drupal Specialist Developer Study Guide]([https://acquia-academy.gitbooks.io/study-guide-acquia-certified-drupal-8-developer/content/study-guide.html](https://docs.acquia.com/acquia-academy/study-guides/d10-backend-specialist)) and other resources. a Fork of [WidgetsBurritos D8 Study Guide](https://github.com/WidgetsBurritos/d8-studyguide) this fork aims to Update the info to Latest Drupal Standards to prepare you for the most recent Drupal Certification exams;
+Notes based on the [Acquia Certified Drupal Specialist Developer Study Guide]([https://acquia-academy.gitbooks.io/study-guide-acquia-certified-drupal-8-developer/content/study-guide.html](https://docs.acquia.com/acquia-academy/study-guides/d10-backend-specialist)) and other resources. a Fork of [WidgetsBurritos D8 Study Guide](https://github.com/WidgetsBurritos/d8-studyguide) this fork aims to Update the info to Latest Drupal Standards and remove menstions of Depreciations.
+To prepare you for the most recent Drupal Certification exams;

+**Update: May 31, 2023:**
+I passed my https://dev.acquia.com/person/community/keith-kennedy drupal 10 Backend Certification using this guide.

 # From the Original Creator
 For the record, I officially passed my exam on 4/24/2017 at DrupalCon Baltimore.